AcademySoftwareFoundation/OpenColorIO/_sources/CompatibleSoftware.txt

 See this `email thread <http://groups.google.com/group/ocio-dev/browse_thread/thread/5b37c04e2d743759>`__ for additional details.

-This plugins is currently considered a work in progress, and should not be relied upon for critical production work.
+This plugin is currently considered a work in progress, and should not be relied upon for critical production work.